 This can obviously help you achieve your business and marketing goals such as driving more traffic, generating quality leads, and increasing sales.

 However, as more and more people and businesses join the Facebook bandwagon, it’s becoming harder to maintain and grow your engagement rate.

 Gone are the days when you could just post some content and see the majority of your fans engaging with it.
 It’s no longer the case.

 Here’s some data to help you understand better…

-What your business needs is a strong engagement strategy that works if you want to get better response from your Facebook marketing activities.
+What your business needs are a strong engagement strategy that works if you want to get a better response from your Facebook marketing activities.